Berlinale Protection and Hygiene Policy

 - People who have recovered from Covid-19 and have already received two vaccinations are to be treated in the same way as those who have received a "booster" vaccination and thus are also exempt from the requirement to provide a negative test result.

 - For children and teenagers under 18 years of age, a rapid antigen test from an official test station carried out within the last 24 hours is sufficient as evidence.
 The test must be digitally verifiable.
+The presentation of a student card or pupil ID alone is not sufficient for attending a screening.

 - People aged 18 and over who cannot be vaccinated for medical reasons must present a negative PCR test result from an official test station (no older than 48 hours at the time of admission) and proof of their inability to be vaccinated by means of a medical certificate.